 At some point (probably before you decide to undertake the no negativity challenge) you’ll most likely hit this existential dread that tells you if you shift to a more positive way of speaking no one will find you interesting anymore.

 The sad truth is, a lot of us have adapted to finding humor and connection through sharing painful or just plain mean stories about others or ourselves.
 Raise your hand if you have ever used humor as a coping mechanism for pain!
 (Raises hand.)

 Whenever we decide to do something that branches off from the “norm,” our brain is always going to give us a heaping handful of those doubts that tell us we will inevitably be shunned by the rest of society and we may as well start packing our suitcases now.

 So, if you have experienced that fear, I’m with you.

 I was so terrified that I would lose my edge, my story-telling capabilities, or even the ability to be funny anymore.
-If I couldn’t tear down another human being, what in the world would I use for material?
-Didn’t a good story require great theatrics, dramatics, and a big “woe is me” tale?
+If I couldn’t tear down another human being, or crap on my own life experiences, what in the world would I use for material?
+Didn’t a good story require great theatrics, dramatics, and a big “woe-is-me” tale?

 It makes me so sad to even think about it now because that is so far from the person I have become.
-This should be good news to you though because I like to think that quitting negative talk inspired me to be a whole new level of funny in a way that doesn’t make me feel like a crap head.
+This should be good news to you though because I like to think that quitting negative talk inspired me to be a whole new level of funny in a way I didn’t know was possible.